shibut12/diary-of-a-polyglot-programmer/React/Redux.md

 _Vanilla JS_ is suitable for ultra simple app that does not need any DOM manipulation.
 You can add _jQuery_ into the application if you need reusable code for DOM manipulation and other simplified HTTP requests etc, the disadvantage is maintaining the code is complicated over the time. _React_ is great for bigger projects because of _clear component model, synthetic events, and virtual dom_.
 React becomes complex when same data need to display in multiple places. _Redux_ makes data management very easy.

+## Foundation of Redux

+### 1. One Immutable store for entire application

+Helps debugging, helps server rendering, do undo / redo etc.

+### 2. Actions are always trigger changes

+Action describes user's intent, example a click event for new customer.

+### 3. State is changed by pure function (reducers)

 ### Start

 Not in the redux cycle, but is a starting point